This recipe for Lemongrass Turmeric Tofu Curry is easy to make, high in protein, kid-friendly, and very flavorful.

 - It's simple to make this recipe oil-free.

-- The cauliflower and sweet potato can be substituted for other vegetables, saving you a trip to the grocery store.
+- The cauliflower and sweet potato can be substituted for other vegetables.
 Just stick to the quantities listed in the recipe.

 - The Lemongrass Turmeric Paste has all the ingredients you need to flavor this curry.

 Press the tofu and cut it into cubes.
-Either pan fry the cubes until they are golden brown, or add them directly to the curry once the vegetables are done cooking without frying.
+Pan fry the cubes until they are golden brown.
+For oil-free, add them directly to the curry when the vegetables are done cooking.
 Set aside.

 Cook the onion until slightly golden.
 Add the Lemongrass Turmeric Paste and cook for one minute more, stirring constantly, to develop flavor.